-1804.2 Duty to Report [Dan Lavrich]: Any registered design professional who performs an inspection of an existing building or structure has a duty to report to the owner, association, and the building official any findings that, if left unaddressed, would endanger life or property, no later than ten (10) days after informing the appropriate parties of such findings.
-However, if such professional finds that there are conditions in the building or structure causing an actual or immediate danger of the failure or collapse of the building or structure or if there is a health hazard, windstorm hazard, fire hazard, or any other life safety hazard, such professional shall report such conditions immediately to the building owner or association, and to the building official within twenty-four (24) hours of the time of discovery.
+1804.2 Duty to Report [Dan Lavrich]: Any registered design professional who performs an inspection of an existing building or structure has a duty to report to the owner, association, the local fire chief, and the building official any findings that, if left unaddressed, would endanger life or property, no later than ten (10) days after informing the appropriate parties of such findings.
+However, if such professional finds that there are conditions in the building or structure causing an actual or immediate danger of the failure or collapse of the building or structure or if there is a health hazard, windstorm hazard, fire hazard, or any other life safety hazard, such professional shall report such conditions immediately to the building owner or association, the local fire chief, and to the building official within twenty-four (24) hours of the time of discovery.
+The registered design professional shall also render an option if the building or portions of the building need to be vacated and the timeframe for such vacancy to occur.
 In addition to assessing any fines or penalties provided by the jurisdiction, the Building Official shall report any violations of this provision to the appropriate licensing agency, regulatory board, and professional organization of such engineer or architect.